lol768/bins/README.md

 ### Specifying visibility options

-By default, bins will use the `defaults:private` option from the config file to determine whether or not to create a private paste.
+By default, bins will use the `defaults.private` option from the config file to determine whether or not to create a private paste.
 The default value of this is `true` - so new pastes will be private for a fresh install.
 You can override this at the command line:

 ```
 $ bins --public -s gist hello.c